paulaneesh7/paulaneesh7/README.md

 - 📫 How to reach me **aneesh16117@gmail.com**

-- ⚡ Fun fact **I like investing time onto watching Shows and movies**
+- ⚡ Fun fact **I like investing time into exploring different techs, tools and frameworks**

 <h3 align="left">Connect with me:</h3>
 <p align="left">